 How SOAR helps:

-- Malicious or not: If malicious activity is detected, the playbook triggers a response: blocking the sender, isolating endpoints, or deleting the malicious file.
+- Malicious or not: If malicious activity is detected, the playbook triggers a response: blocking the sender, isolating endpoints, or deleting the malicious email.
 If no clear indicators are found, the system validates the alert further to rule out false positives.

 SOAR tools rely on accurate endpoint data and actionable device control.
 Learn how endpoint management software strengthens automated security response.